BIOS-IN5410/Repr_Bioinfo/Repr_Bioinfo_day1.md

 When you see this, continue with the next section.

-* If you have already set up SSH on Saga, the output will list the public and private key pairs.
+* If you have already set up SSH on Fox, the output will list the public and private key pairs.
 The file names are either `id_ed25519`/`id_ed25519.pub` or `id_rsa`/`id_rsa.pub` depending on how the key pairs were set up.
 This means you can skip the enxt secion and go directly to **"Copy the public key to GitHub"** below.

 ### 3.1 Create an SSH key pair